-Seeing as many 2018 flagships ditched the headphone jack, USB-C headphones became the default alternative to conventional 3.5mm earbuds.
+Seeing as many flagships ditched the headphone jack so far, USB-C headphones became the default alternative to conventional 3.5mm earbuds.
 If you’re one who isn’t quite ready to embrace all-wireless listening, we’ve got you covered on everything you need to know about USB-C audio from the technicalities to actualities.

 What is USB-C audio and who is it for?

 It serves as a solution to the missing headphone jack for many of us.
 While USB-C audio — like anything — has its pitfalls, it’s fine for many especially those who aren’t self-proclaimed audiophiles.
 What’s more, some manufacturers like Google include USB-C earbuds with the purchase of a headphone jack-less phone, rendering the lack of 3.5mm input a non-issue for general consumers.

 Again, USB-C audio has stood as a passable interim remedy for those not yet ready to abandon all modes of wired music playback.
 Unlike with wireless or true wireless earbuds, listeners don’t deal with connectivity dropouts, Bluetooth codec compatibility, or battery life concerns.

 Similar to converting audio to pass through a headphone jack, USB-C audio requires a DAC and amp for signal processing.
 Whereas the headphone jack retains processing within the phone, not all USB-C delivery audio uniformly.
 Thus, delivery methods get a little tricky as a headset can be classified as passive or active.

 Accessory mode support, which means listeners with active USB-C headphones may run into compatibility issues.